Sean-Mc-Mahon/McTasticRecipes/README.md

 #### Media

 All images, and recipes are the authors own unless provided by other users.
 Logos are also produced by the author using Affinity Design.

-#### Wireframes

-I used Balsamiq and figma to create the wireframes.
-The layout has altered since I created the wireframes as I decided to replace the contact page with a newsletter sign up in the footer.
-The parallax felt too distracting and so that has been omitted.
-Originally there were to be seperate pages for Cooking/Baking/snacks but instead I implemented a feature to filter recipes by category.
-I used affinity designer to design the logo, I went through many iterations of the design until I was happy with two final logos, one for the navigation bar on the site and the other for the browser tab icon.

 - [Balsamiq Wireframe](https://github.com/Sean-Mc-Mahon/McTasticRecipes/blob/master/wireframes/mctastic-wire.pdf)